Mbaye Diagne (footballer): Return to Galatasaray

 On 18 July 2022, Galatasaray announced that Diagne's contract was mutually terminated.

 Fatih Karagümrük

 On 18 July 2022, it was announced that he signed contract with Fatih Karagümrük until 31 August 2022.

+Al-Qadsiah

+On 13 July 2023, Diagne joined Saudi First Division League club Al-Qadsiah.
+He finished as the league's top scorer helping Al-Qadsiah win the First Division title and earn promotion to the Pro League.

+Neom

+On 16 July 2024, Diagne joined newly promoted Saudi First Division side Neom.

 International career

 In March 2018, Diagne revealed that he left Chinese side Tianjin TEDA for Kasımpaşa to further his chances of playing for Senegal national team and further his chances of impressing to gain a place in the 2018 FIFA World Cup squad.
 On 17 May 2018, Diagne missed out on the World Cup squad after being overlooked by manager Aliou Cissé.

 On 9 September 2018, Diagne made his debut for Senegal in a 2–2 draw against Madagascar in a 2019 Africa Cup of Nations qualifier, coming on in the last minute as a substitute for Moussa Konaté.